RCI Front Skid Plate Install 5th Gen 4Runner

 Frame Tube Mount Brackets

-If you are installing your RCI skid plates with factory skids mounted, you will have a simple plug-n-play kit.
+If you are installing your RCI skids with factory skids mounted, you will have a simple plug-and-play kit.

-Because we previously installed the TRD skid plate, we removed the factory frame tube mount spacer brackets (pictured above).
+Because we previously installed the TRD skid, we removed the factory frame tube mount spacer brackets (pictured above).

-If you are installing the RCI Off-Road front skid plate with factory skid plates currently installed, you will retain use of these spacer brackets and it will be a very easy plug-n-play bolt-on install.
+If you are installing the RCI skids with factory skid plates currently installed, you will retain the use of these spacer brackets and it will be a very easy plug-n-play bolt-on install.

 Mounting Front Bolts on Skid Plate